honeysol/copilot-js/packages/js-copilot/README.md

 # JS Copilot

-JS Copilot is a library that provides a high quaulity autocompletion of LLM.
+JS Copilot is a library that provides a high-quality autocompletion of LLM.

 # Background
-LLM has changed people's work and life significantly.
-However, it does not always return the right answer, and therefore has limited applications.
-Copilot UI greatly expands the applications of LLM by allowing collaboration between LLM and humans.
+LLM has changed people's work and lives significantly.
+However, it does not always return the correct answer and has limited applications.
+Copilot UI dramatically expands the applications of LLM by allowing collaboration between LLM and humans.
 For this, high-quality Copilot components are essential for the development of humans with LLM.

 # Features
-- Easy to use UI specialized for natural language input
+- Easy-to-use UI specialized for natural language input
-- Support for text-only or text containing HTML
+- Support for text-only or text-containing HTML
-- Provide helpers for OpenAI library, SSE stream and text stream.
+- Provide helpers

 # Remark
-This library convert pure DOM element into copilot.
+This library converts pure DOM element into copilot.
 If you want to use it with React, use [react-copilot](/packages/react-copilot/README.md).

 # Demo